-Students wishing to be certified to teach mathematics at the secondary level in Illinois enroll in the Bradley University Mathematics Department MTHT major program.
+Students wishing to be licensed to teach mathematics at the high school level in Illinois enroll in the Bradley University Mathematics Department MTHT major program.
 The mathematics requirements for this degree program consist of a core of required classes, the fulfillment of a breadth requirement, and a depth requirement.
-In addition, to be certified to teach mathematics at the secondary level in the state of Illinois one must complete the requirements for a secondary teaching certificate.
-These requirements are listed under the Department of Teacher Education (Secondary Programs) and include a minimum of 35 hours in education courses.
+In addition, to be licensed to teach mathematics at the high school level in the state of Illinois one must complete the requirements for a high school teaching license.
+These requirements are listed under the Department of Teacher Education (High School Programs) and include a minimum of 44 hours in education courses.

 - The mathematics core curriculum for the MTHT program is:

 - MTH 121 Calculus I

 - MTH 223 Calculus III

 - MTH 207 Elementary Linear Algebra With Applications